CapellaSystems/documents.capellasystems.net/docs/Cambria FTC/04-Tutorials/Capella Cambria Cluster.md

 ## Introduction

-Cambria Cluster Manager is a **powerful tool** that manages multiple **Cambria FC machines** for job distribution with redundancy.
+Cambria Cluster Manager is a **powerful tool** that manages multiple **Cambria FTC machines** for job distribution with redundancy.
 If a machine becomes unavailable due to crashes, network issues, or reboots, **Cambria Cluster** detects the failure and reassigns jobs **automatically**.

 However, previously, **Cambria Cluster Manager** itself did not have redundancy.
 The **Cambria Cluster Redundancy Feature** resolves this by allowing **two machines** to be configured as **Cambria Cluster Managers**: